sjjleachexeter/PairProgramming/Plan.md

 - each player gets his on hand from the pack
 - then the pack gets split into decks for each player (using same distribution method)
 - at the end, each player hold 4 cards, and each deck's final contents are written to `deckX_output.txt`
+#### Threadsafe
+how to make threadsafe decks:
+1. Deadlock (everything is dependent on something else, so everything gets stuck)
+2. Livelock (2 threads are too busy responding to each other)
+3. Starvation (1 thing is taking forever)
+Points where it might go wrong:
+- each player is drawing and discarding in one atomic action
+- when a player wins, the others have to stop, but have 4 cards, which is why it is important for pick and and drop to be 1 atomic action

 ### Game-play
 To win, a player needs four cards of the same value in their hand.